wp-plugins/tor-exit-nodes-blocker/readme.txt

 == Description ==

-Most of the time Tor exit nodes are used to enumerate vulnerabilities of our online product, to perform attack or to be used as a spam source.
+Most of the time Tor exit nodes and another .onion web proxies are used to enumerate vulnerabilities of our online product, to perform attack or to be used as a spam source.
-This plugin allow us to limit the actions that coud be performed by the users that are coming from a Tor exit nodes using http://hqpeak.com/torexitlist/ free service.
+This plugin allow us to limit the actions that coud be performed by the users that are coming from a Tor nodes using http://pike.hqpeak.com free service.
-Could be upgraded to premium or could be set up any url to service that will give you response in the described json format.
+Could be upgraded to premium (from September) or could be set up any url to service that will give you response in the described json format.
 Premium list is updated on every 5 minutes, free on 5 h and has its own caching mechanism so isn't affect the speed of the WP instance.

 With this plugin you can apply following constraints to the Tor visitors: